Bly367/yoke-together-match-together/DEPLOYMENT.md

 - Ensure all dependencies are in `package.json`
 - Verify Node.js version matches `.nvmrc` (if present)

+### White Screen / Blank Page After Deployment
+**This is usually caused by missing environment variables.**

+1. **Check if environment variables are set:**
+   - Go to Vercel Dashboard → Your Project → Settings → Environment Variables
+   - Verify both `VITE_SUPABASE_URL` and `VITE_SUPABASE_PUBLISHABLE_KEY` are present
+   - Ensure they're set for the correct environment (Production/Preview/Development)

+2. **Redeploy after adding variables:**
+   - After adding environment variables, trigger a new deployment
+   - Go to Deployments → Click "..." on latest deployment → "Redeploy"
+   - Or push a new commit to trigger automatic deployment

+3. **Verify variable values:**
+   - Check browser console (F12) for error messages
+   - The app should now show a configuration error screen if variables are missing
+   - If you see the error screen, double-check your Supabase credentials

+4. **Check Supabase credentials:**
+   - Go to Supabase Dashboard → Settings → API
+   - Copy the exact values (no extra spaces or quotes)
+   - Ensure you're using the **anon/public key**, not the service role key

 ### Environment Variables Not Working
 - Ensure variables are prefixed with `VITE_` (required for Vite)
 - Restart deployment after adding variables
 - Check variable names match exactly (case-sensitive)
+- **Never include quotes** around the values in Vercel
+- Variables are case-sensitive: `VITE_SUPABASE_URL` not `vite_supabase_url`

 ### CORS Errors
 - Add your deployment URL to Supabase allowed origins